1sanz/onnxruntime/docs/execution_providers/PlaidML-ExecutionProvider.md

 # PlaidML Execution Provider

 PlaidML Execution Provider uses a pre-release PlaidML version (plaidml-v1) to generate MLIR code for onnxruntime programs.
 This version is being developed on the plaidml-v1 branch of the PlaidML GitHub repository [here](https://github.com/plaidml/plaidml/tree/plaidml-v1).
 Please refer to [this](https://software.intel.com/en-us/openvino-toolkit/hardware) page for details on the Intel hardware.
-For details on MLIR see https://mlir.llvm.org
+For details on [MLIR](https://mlir.llvm.org)

 ## Build instructions for ONNXRT with PlaidML (plaidml-v1)

-PlaidML version 1 pre-release can be downloaded and build from source see: https://github.com/plaidml/plaidml
+[PlaidML version 1](https://github.com/plaidml/plaidml) pre-release can be downloaded and build from [source](https://github.com/plaidml/plaidml)

 Build the PlaidML library to use with onnxruntime
 ```